ChelzyGraXel/Spotify2023/README.md

 import matplotlib.pyplot as plt import seaborn as sns
 ```
+___
 #### STEP 5.3: Distribution of released_year and artist_count (Graphing)
 What is the distribution of released_year and artist_count?
 Are there any noticeable trends or outliers?
-At first, I am having second thoughts if I would use histogram or boxplot to graph the data being asked to be observed.
-Then, I have decided to use boxplot because it is easier to determine the outliers in this type of graphing.
-As follows, there are two boxplot graph for released_year and artist_count separately.
+At first, I had second thoughts about whether I would use a histogram or boxplot to graph the data being asked to be observed.
+Then, I decided to use a boxplot because it is easier to determine the outliers in this type of graphing.
+As follows, there are two boxplot graphs for released_year and artist_count separately.

 **Boxplot Graph of Released Year**